 Directorate-General for Employment, Social Affairs and Inclusion - DG EMPL

 An important tool which serves as a compass for how and in which direction the EU should orient its social inclusion policies is the European Pillar of Social Rights.
 The Pillar contains 20 principles organised in three chapters: equal opportunities and access to the labour market; fair working conditions; social protection and inclusion.
 Principle 16 of the Pillar refers to health: “Everyone has the right to timely access to affordable, preventive and curative health care of good quality”.
 In 2020, the European Commission issued a Communication on ‘A Strong Social Europe for Just Transitions, outlining building blocks for delivering on strong foundations for social rights in the EU.
-An overview of information and updates on social protection systems across the EU are available on the European Social Policy Network (ESPN) website.

 The European Parliament (EP) represents people’s interests regarding EU law-making.
 Members of the European Parliament (MEPs) are directly elected by voters in all Member States.
 It is an important forum for political debate and decision-making at the EU level and ensuring other EU institutions are working democratically.